papagiannakis/glGA-edu/README.md

-glGA: graphics library for Geometric Applications an open framework for modern, Shader-Based OpenGL and VR
+glGA: graphics library for Geometric Applications
 -----------------------------------------

+an open framework for modern, Shader-Based OpenGL and VR,
-@Copyright George Papagiannakis, 2012-2017, University of Crete & FORTH License is provided in the license.txt
+@Copyright George Papagiannakis, 2012-2017, University of Crete & FORTH, License is provided in the license.txt

 glGA is described here: